Samsar4/CEH-v10-Study-Guide/0-Introduction.md

 | FIN  | Finish         | Ordered close to communications                              |
 | PSH  | Push           | Forces the delivery of data without concern for buffering    |
 | URG  | Urgent         | Data inside is being sent out of band.
 Example is cancelling a message |

-### <u>TCP Handshake</u>

-- SYN -> SYN-ACK - ACK
-- Sequence numbers increase on new communication.
-Example is computers A and B.  A would increment B's sequence number.
-A would never increment it's own sequence.

 ### <u>Port Numbers</u>